WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 ### Callbacks

-- [ ] Why should you use asynchronous forms of functions wherever possible in Node?
+- [ ] Why is it important to use asynchronous functions in Node?
 - [ ] What are error-first callbacks, and why is it important to follow that pattern in your own code?
 - Take the following code:
 ```js